Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: Methods

 \subsection{Radiative Transfer and Mock Observations}

 Our SPH simulations were used to generate a Voronoi mesh for input in the Monte Carlo radiative transfer code {\sc{mcfost}} \citep{pinte2006, pinte2009}.
-As we did not simulate dust in our hydrodynamic models, we assumed dust particles perfectly coupled to the gas following a power-law grain size distribution $dn/ds \propto s^{-3.5}$ for $0.03\mu$m $\leq s \leq 1$mm with a gas-to-dust ratio of 100.
+For the gas-only simulations, we assumed dust particles perfectly coupled to the gas following a power-law grain size distribution $dn/ds \propto s^{-3.5}$ for $0.03\mu$m $\leq s \leq 10\mu$m.
+We scale the gas-to-dust ratio such that the mass of grains between this limited range is the same as a having a power-law grain size distribution $dn/ds \propto s^{-3.5}$ for $0.03\mu$m $\leq s \leq 1$mm with a gas-to-dust ratio of 100.
+We use a relatively small upper limit on the grain size since the opacity on the surface of the disc is dominated by small grains.
+We set the total gas mass inside the domain to $M_\textrm{gas} = 0.05\ M_\odot$.
+For our dusty simulation in Section \ref{sec:ab_aur_comp} we used the full dust grain size distribution $dn/ds \propto s^{-3.5}$ for $0.03\mu$m $\leq s \leq 1$mm, and do not rescale the gas mass.

 For the radiative transfer we assumed spherical and homogeneous grains composed of astronomical silicate \citep{weingartner2001}.
 The central star was set with an effective temperature $T_\textrm{eff} = 9970$ K and a radius $R_\star = 2.5 $ R$_\odot$.
 We assumed an accretion rate of $1.3\times10^{-7}\ $M$_\odot$ onto the central star.

 The temperature profile and specific intensities were generated using $10^8$ photon packets.
 Images were produced by ray-tracing the computed source function.
 Our CO isotopologue observations were generated assuming $T_\textrm{gas} = T_\textrm{dust}$ with all molecules in Local Thermodynamical Equilibrium (LTE).
 We assumed an initially constant $^{13}$CO abundance similar to the ISM with ratio $^{13}$CO/H$_2 = 2.0\times 10^{-6}$ \citep{wilson1994, milam2005}.
 This abundance was then altered due to CO freeze out ($T = 20$ K, depletion factor of $10^{-4}$), photo-desorption, and photo-dissociation, following Appendix~B of \cite{pinte2018b}.